ucsdmanorlab/PSSR2/docs/source/guide/start.rst

 .. code-block:: console

-   $ conda env create pssr
+   $ conda create -n pssr python=3.9

-or the equivalent for any other environment manager if you chose to do so.
+or the equivalent for any other environment manager if you choose to do so.

 .. note::
+   Here,``-n`` specifies the environment name, which is ``pssr`` in this example.
    The package name of **PSSR2** is ``pssr``!
 All modules are referenced as such.

 You can easily install **PSSR2** via the ``pip`` package manager: